smartspaces-io/smartspaces/README.md

 #SmartSpaces

-The home of the Smart Spaces API and runtime
+The home of the Smart Spaces API and runtime.

+SmartSpaces will only run under a Java 8 JVM.

 ##Building from scratch